giampaolo/pyftpdlib/docs/tutorial.rst

 filesystem (say a network filesystem such as samba).
 If the filesystem is slow (say, a ``open(file, 'r').read(8192)`` takes 2 secs to complete) then you are stuck.
-Starting from version 1.0.0 pyftpdlib supports 2 new classes which changes the default concurrency model by introducing multiple threads or processes.
-In technical terms this means that every time a client connects a separate thread/process is spawned and internally it will run its own IO loop.
+Starting from version 1.0.0 pyftpdlib can change the concurrency model by using multiple processes or threads instead.
+In technical (internal) terms that means that every time a client connects a separate thread/process is spawned and internally it will run its own IO loop.
 In practical terms this means that you can block as long as you want.
 Changing the concurrency module is easy: you just need to import a substitute for `FTPServer <api.html#pyftpdlib.servers.FTPServer>`__. class:

-Thread-based example:
+Multiple threads
+^^^^^^^^^^^^^^^^

 .. code-block:: python

     from pyftpdlib.handlers import FTPHandler
     from pyftpdlib.servers import ThreadedFTPServer  # <-
     from pyftpdlib.authorizers import DummyAuthorizer

     def main():
         authorizer = DummyAuthorizer()